idexdavis/idex-blog/posts/tutorials/uwp/_posts/2019-09-09-intro-prep.md

 ### The Installation of Visual Studio

 * You can download the installation app of Visual Studio right through the [official website](https://visualstudio.microsoft.com).
+Then click download Visual Studio IDE.
-* After finishing download, run the installation app and you will see the prom
+* After finishing download, run the installation app and you will follow the instruction to install Visual Studio Installer first.
+* After installing the Visual Studio Installer, you may start to install Visual Studio.
+Find out the Visual Studio 2019 Community under the `Available` tab and click the install button,
+* Make sure the `Universal Windows Platform Development` is selected and click the install button locates at the bottom right corner.
+Then waiting!
+* After finishing downloading and installing, you will have basically a environment for UWP development.
+It's so easy!